 Magic Middle Influencers

+Getting top influencer publicity isn’t by any means impossible.
+Lots of times, it makes complete sense to go big.
 However, you often can’t expect the biggest names to be loyal to you.
-But if your company appreciated and acknowledged a Magic Middle Influencer, you might just earn a long-lasting and mutually beneficial relationship.
+But if your company appreciated and acknowledged a magic middle influencer, you might just earn a long-lasting and mutually beneficial relationship.

 And who knows, with your help, they might make into the big leagues themselves and your emails will be amongst the few that actually reaches them?